zilexa/Homeserver/README.md

 ## What Services will it provide?

-There are 4 categories of services, you might not need all services or even all four categories.
-You can easily adjust to what you need.
+There are 4 categories of services, the first category is essential, but you might not need all of its services.
 1) **Server Management & Monitoring**

 2) **Privacy and Network Security**